Shikha-Tiwari-Hub/32-Bit-Pipelined-Multiplier-Cadence-Implementation/README.md

 **Stage 3:** Compute 4 × 4 = 16, storing 16 in final_result.​

 After three clock cycles, the output final_result will hold the value 16.

+# 🔁 Design Flow
+1. Design Specification and RTL Coding
+2. Design Simulation Using the **Xcelium**
+3. The Synthesis Flow with DFT Using **Genus**
+4. The Test Stage
+- Running the basic ATPG Flow in **modus** Test
+5. The Equivalency Checking Stage
+6. The Implementation Stage / Physical Design
+7. Gate-Level Simulation
+8. Timing Analysis and Debug Using **Tempus**

+# 📁 Directory Structure

+# 🧠 Learning Outcomes
+- Practical understanding of pipelined datapath design
+- Hands-on experience with Cadence RTL-to-GDSII flow
+- Timing optimization through pipeline balancing

+# 📊 Results
+- Achieved timing closure at target clock frequency
+- Improved throughput due to pipelining
+- Clean post-route timing reports

+# Acknowledgements
+This project was carried out using **Cadence Tools** as part of academic learning and research work at **Vivekananda Instutute of Professional Studies- Technical Campus**, **Department of Electronics Engineering (VLSI & Design Technology)**.
+Special thanks to **Cadence Academic Network** for providing tool access and support.

+# License
+This project is licensed under the MIT License[https://mit-license.org/] © 2025 **Shikha Tiwari, Vivekananda Instutute of Professional Studies- Technical Campus** .
+Developed using **Cadence EDA tools** for educational and research purposes.